asearer/todoList/README.md

 # todoList
-Just a simple To Do List
+Just a simple To Do List app
+View the demo at https://asearer.github.io/todoList/